YuhangSong/SGAN/README.md

 # SGAN

-This repo provides code for all the results reported in SGAN paper.
+This repo provides code for all the results reported in SGAN paper: [Learning Approximate Stochastic Transition Models.](https://arxiv.org/abs/1710.09718)

 ## Requirements